octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/README.md

 ## Method notes

-- All claims about qmd cite a path inside `research/qmd/` at the pinned commit.
+- All claims about QMD cite a path inside `research/qmd/` at the pinned commit.
 Where a category was reviewed and produced no finding, that is recorded explicitly in [`security.md`](security.md).
 - The security review goes beyond CVE/OSV/Dependabot per CLAUDE.md §3.2: